by Glynn Foster

 Now that we have an IPS repository up and running, let's take a ZFS snapshot so we can have a state to revert back to easily.

 pkgrecv command to retrieve packages from one repository to another.
 In Listing 1 below, we will use the

 -m latest option to retrieve the latest versions of all packages—as opposed to fetching every package regardless of the versions—as denoted by the

 * match for the package Fault Management Resource Identifier (FMRI).
-We will use the Oracle Solaris release repository as the source repository.
-We will also turn on verbose mode using the
+We will use the Oracle Solaris support repository as the source repository.
+To do this we're using our My Oracle Support certificates that give us access to this repository.
+For more details refer to the documentation.
+Also, we will turn on verbose mode using the

 Let's double-check that we have those versions by looking at the

-cloud/openstack/nova package (a cloud service of the OpenStack infrastructure that handles compute capabilities) on our system, and then check the versions that are in our repository, as shown in Listing 2.
+developer/gcc package on our system, and then check the versions that are in our repository, as shown in Listing 2.

 In Listing 2, we can see that version

-In Listing 3, we can see that we've installed the latest OpenStack packages, including the Nova compute service.
+In Listing 3, we can see that we've installed the latest GNU packages, including the gcc compiler.

 pkgrecv also takes another option